Finding a Top Financial Advisor Firm in Utah

 As a firm, Soltis has earned a certification from the independent, globally recognized Centre for Fiduciary Excellence (CEFEX), which demonstrates a firm's adherence to strict fiduciary standards.
 In addition to this certification, Soltis has earned a number of awards.
 In 2017, Soltis ranked on Barron's and Financial Times' lists of the top financial advisors in the country.

-Soltis Investment Advisors utilizes both quantitative and qualitative evaluations when analyzing a manager or stock selection.
-Quantitative evaluation uses computer databases and securities pricing services to analyze performance, while qualitative evaluation examines recommendation managers to verify education, experience and performance.
+Soltis Investment Advisors applies both quantitative and qualitative methods of analysis when selecting a manager or stock.
+Quantitative evaluation uses computer databases and securities pricing services to analyze performance, while qualitative evaluation involves looking at the education, experience and performance of money managers.

 Albion Financial Group

-Albion Financial Group manages more than $1 billion in client assets, which is almost double the amount of assets managed by the third firm on this list, The Insight Group, Inc. This Salt Lake City-based firm has six certified financial planners (CFPs), two chartered financial analysts (CFAs) and one chartered life underwriter (CLU) on its advisory team.
-This firm ranked first on SmartAsset's list of the top financial advisor firms in Salt Lake City.
+Albion Financial Group has a number of advisory certifications on staff, such as certified financial planner (CFP), chartered financial analyst (CFA) and chartered life underwriter (CLU) on its advisory team.
+This firm is also on SmartAsset's list of the top financial advisor firms in Salt Lake City.

 The fee-only firm does not require a minimum account size.
 Its typical clients are individuals, families, corporations and businesses.
 Albion tends to serve more non-high-net-worth clients than high-net-worth clients.

-Of all the firms on this list, only Albion and Soltis Investment Advisors, LLC may charge performance-based fees when your account performs better than projected.
+The firm may charge performance-based fees when an account performs better than projected.

 Albion Financial Group Background

-Albion Financial Group is tied with First Western Advisors for the oldest firm on this list, as both firms were established in 1982.
-Albion is independently owned by CEO William Levitt, President John Bird and partner Doug Wells.
+Albion Financial Group is the oldest firm on this list, as it was established in 1982.
+Albion is independently owned by CEO William Levitt, President John Bird and partner Doug Wells, among a few other of the firm's employees.

 Regardless of the type of financial services you need, this firm likely has something to offer you.
 Its wide range of services includes: